 Find telehealth care through your health insurance

-Your health insurance company can help you find doctors who provide virtual medical visits.
-They can also help you find telehealth companies who mainly operate through web-based portals or apps that can be downloaded onto your phone.
+Your health insurance company can help you find health care providers who provide virtual medical visits.
+They can also help you find telehealth companies who mainly operate through web-based portals or apps that can be downloaded onto your smartphone.

 To find out about your options, check your insurance company’s website, see if they have a mobile app, or give them a call.